nikitaeverywhere/timingkit-community/docs/roadmap.md

 Development History
 -------------------

++ [8/29/2017] Parallel dashboard rendering, clustering.
++ [8/29/2017] Distinguish time zones for different users according to their browser setup.
+Add an option to fix the time zone for the specific dashboard.
 + [8/18/2017] Timeline page: a page for viewing, managing and recording time
     + [8/17/2017] Selecting and editing events
     + [8/15/2017] Scrollable timeline